 Interestingly enough, there is no automated option available due to the founders vision of improving the users relationship with money.
 As noted on their blog, “With Tip Yourself, we hope to make an impact on that relationship.
 We want to help shift it from stress to one of empowerment and reward.
 That’s why a mindful action not an automated solution is needed.”
 We all have different needs and methods to our madness, Tip Yourself may be good for you, if you’re motivated by recognition of your actions (as many of us are).

-Robinhood is an app that doesn’t have transaction fees.
-You can trade for free, right on your phone.
-Millennials are excited about this (I know I am).
-If your mind works anything like mine, you’re probably thinking this is too good to be true.
-One of my first thoughts was wondering how the company makes money for themselves.
+Robinhood is one of the money apps that doesn’t have transaction fees.
+Millennials are excited about this.
+If your mind works anything like mine, you’re thinking this is too good to be true.
+One of my first thoughts was wondering how the company makes money.
 Though in a slightly different manner than most financial institutions, they make their money on the float.
 Their website notes that they collect interest on uninvested balances, which does not come out of the customer’s pocket.
 Sounds to me like they are holding those balances in an interest bearing bank account and keeping the interest.
-As someone who has been audited banks for a living, this isn’t an uncommon way of making money.
+As someone who has audited banks for a living, this isn’t uncommon.
 Millennials seem to be okay with this trade off, I know I am.

-I encourage you to see how these apps fit into your life and comment below.
+I encourage you to see how these money apps fit into your life and comment below.